Internet providers in Phoenix, AZ

 - Cox is the most widely available non-satellite provider in Phoenix

-- Cox and Quantum Fiber offer the fastest internet in the city, with over 76% of Phoenix having access to gig speeds
+- Quantum Fiber offers the fastest internet in the city, with over 76% of Phoenix having access to gig speeds

 - Cable and satellite internet cover nearly all of Phoenix, with fiber reaching about 20% of the area